 All along the coastline, there are towns and villages serving as fisheries; most notably at the city of Sinpo which serves as a centre for aquaculture as well as a major naval base.

-Manufacturing and mining also makes up a significant portion of the economy since the mountainous regions in the north cannot sustain agriculture.
+Manufacturing and mining also make up a significant portion of the economy since the mountainous regions in the north cannot sustain agriculture.
 The city of Tanchon near the border with North Hamgyong is a perfect example of such a region since the economy is based on mining, manufacturing and heavy industry.

 A farming village in southern South Hamgyong